 - 16th century blacksmith's house next to medieval cemetery, Vlad the Impaler's village (Romania)

-- 17th century canal house and previous home of the spy Matahari (Netherlands)
+- 17th century canal house and previous home of WWI spy Matahari (Netherlands)

 - 19th century hotel built for Empress Taitu (Ethiopia)